rgalland/SNES_S-CPU_Schematics/README.md

 - Most cell types have been identified with the exception of a couple (65816 will not be reversed engineered)
 - All cells have been allocated a 4 letter unique identifier in the SVG file
-- Most cells are in sKicad schematics.
+- Most cells are in Kicad schematics.
 A lot of them need to move about to make more sense + more annotations